-Do you want to train to be an Acupuncturist?
-We provide a three year part time Acupuncture Training course to adult students wishing to become professional TCM Acupuncturists.
-They study Acupuncture and TCM theory during the first 2 years.
-In the third year the Clinical Acupuncture training takes place in the college’s Teaching Clinic in Dublin.
+We train adult students of any age and from many different backgrounds to become professional TCM Acupuncturists.
+They study Acupuncture and TCM theory during the first 2 years of part time study.
+In the third year they receive clinical training in Acupuncture and related Chinese Medical therapies in the College’s Teaching Clinic in Dublin.

 You do not need any prior knowledge of Western Medicine or Chinese Medicine to apply for this course.
 If you wish, you can go now to Who can apply where you can find out the detailed entry requirements.

-The following pages, under the menu heading Acupuncture, give details of the Acupuncture Training at the College.
+The following pages, give details of the undergraduate-level Acupuncture Training called the Licentiate in TCM (Lic.TCM).
 These include the key features, course schedule, certification and qualification.
-In addition, you can read the full syllabus and find out about the application procedures and the type of students who study at the ICTCM.
+In addition, you can read the full syllabus and find out about the application procedures and the type of students who study with us.

 We provide links to the Acupuncture Prospectus pack which includes the fee information for the current year.